SherG/perpetual-elm/exampleSite/content/blog/cost-of-capital.md

 The 18-month loan comes with a $19,125.00 price tag.
 Let’s imagine that the owner has carefully calculated a lowball ROI of $125k on this loan.
 In this scenario, the owner will come out over $105,000 ahead if the loan is taken.
 Put another way, the business owner pays $19,125.00 in order to earn a profit of approximately $105k.

+Of course there's inherent risk here: namely, that the low-ball ROI projections hold true, and no unforeseen risks arise, such as the spread of the coronavirus pandemic, which few businesses were well-positioned to ride out.

-Can the business owner do better?
+Can the business owner do better that this offer?
 It depends on what types of financing the owner qualifies for, and what the total cost of capital is for those other offers.

 ## Online lenders' fees